Shopify onsite payments app

 When creating API credentials for your production environment, ensure that you select the same scopes and processing channel as you did for your sandbox API credentials.

-- Sign in to your Checkout.com Live Dashboard.
+- Sign in to your Checkout.com live Dashboard.

 - Create an OAuth 2.0 key pair.

-- Ensure the Default scope is selected and that sessions:browser under Managed scopes is selected.
+- sessions:browser under Managed scopes

 - Select Manage in the Account Status section.

-- On the App's configuration page, replace the API credentials with the production credentials you generated.
+- On the app's configuration page, replace the API credentials with the production credentials you generated.

-- Navigate to Webhooks.
+- Go to Webhooks.

 - Select Register Webhook and ensure the webhook was created successfully.